 The fact that oxidative stress is a part of Alzheimer’s disease is evidenced by high amounts of oxidized proteins, peroxided lipids, and final products of advanced glycation and presence of toxic species.
 The nuclear and mitochondrial DNA may also be modified.
 Alzheimer’s and other brain conditions relating to the decline in memory are associated to a weaker system of brain and plasma antioxidants defense.

 The brain generally has high energy output as a result of the activities involved in its functioning.
 This is associated with a higher production of reactive oxygen species (free radicals) which may subside the ability of the body’s antioxidant mechanism to eliminate the toxins presented by these free radicals.
 This enhanced accumulation of free radicals and hence oxidative stress is what impairs the cognitive functioning of the brain leading to Alzheimer’s disease and other brain conditions such as front temporal dementia, vascular dementia and dementia with Lewy bodies.
 In treating Alzheimer’s disease and other brain conditions, it is therefore important to alleviate oxidative stress.
 However, the genetic factors stimulating oxidative stress are beyond our control.
 We can seek to consume foods that are considered as more healthy and maintain a generally healthy lifestyle while maintaining optimal levels of glutathione by supplementing with high quality bio-available supplements.
 In order to maintain optimal glutathione levels, consider supplementing with Nano Gluathione.
-Click the link below to receive up to 40% on your first purchase.
+Click the link below for a special discount plus free bottle offer.